Togohogo1-Archive/joshgone-music/docs/basic.md

 #### Before Invoking Conditions

-- Author must be connected to a voice channel
+- Either user or bot must be connected to a voice channel

 [^3]:  Put simply, it should be safely displayed and printed as human-readable text.
 Click <a href="https://docs.python.org/3/library/string.html#string.printable" target="_blank">here</a> for more information.